shenkonghui/kubeedge/docs/proposals/keadm-debug.md

 ## Inscope

-1. To support first set of basic commands (listed below) to debug edge (node) components in different VM's or hosts.
+1. To support first set of basic commands (listed below) to debug edge (node) components.

 For edge, commands shall be: